ganeti/ganeti/man/gnt-instance.rst

 it already can determine that a migration won't work (e.g. if the instance is shut down).
 Please note that the fallback will not happen during execution.
 If a migration fails during execution it still fails.

+If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.

 Example (and expected output)::